DavidP101/DavidP101.github.io/README.md

 ![inventory](/images/inventory.png)

 The inventory follows a slot based approach.
 A structure was made to represent an inventory item.
-Any actors that wish to become an inventory item can add an inventory component to their hierarchy where a structure variable is exposed to editing.
-In here we can add a custom icon, the class, if the actor is equippable, or if the actor is a quest item.
+Any actors that wish to become an inventory item can add an inventory component to their hierarchy, where a structure variable is exposed to editing.
+In here we can add a custom icon, the class, if the actor is equippable, or if it is a quest item.
 A blueprint interface called 'Useable' was made so that actors can provide their own definitions for how they're interacted with inside the inventory.
 For example, the helmet in the picture will be equipped when clicked on, while the dye (represent by the pink cylinder) will turn the player's shirt to a random colour.

 ## Environment